luckymanaya/Svelte/README.md

 5. **Display User’s Name**

-<p align = "justify">In the first page of the website, the user’s name is displayed after inputting a name, however, when I go to the next page and then back to the first page, the user’s name disappears.
-But this bug is solved using local storage by setting the name and paired it with a key after the 'Continue' button is clicked and getting the name after that.
+<p align = "justify">In the first page of the website, the user’s name is displayed after inputting a name, however, when I go to the next page and then back to the first page, the user’s name disappears which is a bug.
+But, this bug is solved using local storage after the 'Continue' button is clicked and getting the name after that.
 Another bug is that it also accepts numbers and I only want it to accept letters only.
 </p>

 ## References: